Imagine-Me/pollapp/authentication/README.md

 # Authentication
 This is the starting page of the app, where user will authenticate using gmail. `react-google-login` is used for the google signin.
+The user details is stored in session storage.
 ## :hammer: Development

 ### Creating .env file